brtmr/podfox/README.md

     "maxnum"            : 5
 }
 ```
-Make sure that your podcast-directory actually exitst.
+Make sure that your podcast-directory exists.